 Prior to this offering, there has been no public market for our common stock.
 We cannot assure you that an active trading market will develop or be sustained or that the market price of our common stock will not decline.
-The initial public offering price for the shares of our common stock will be determined by us and the representatives of the underwriters and may not be indicative of prices that will prevail in the trading market.
+The initial public offering price for the shares of our common stock may not be indicative of prices that will prevail in the trading market.
 We do not know the extent to which investor interest will lead to the development of an active public market.
 The lack of an active market may impair your ability to sell your shares at the time you wish to sell them or at a price which you consider reasonable.
 The lack of an active market may also reduce the fair market value of your shares.
 An inactive market may also impair our ability to raise capital by selling shares and may impair our ability to acquire other companies or technology by using our shares as consideration.